santoshndev/test-moodle-smsgateway_sinch/README.md

 - High delivery rates through Sinch's global network

 ## Requirements
-- Moodle 4.1 or later
+- Moodle 4.5 or later
 - A Sinch account and API credentials
-- Valid phone number for sending SMS
+- Valid phone number for sending SMS (in Sinch platform)

 ## Installation and Configuration